-- a) The Participant should be clearly advised that this CRADA must be adopted in its entirety, as written, by both/all parties and, at the same time, advised of the alternative to use the DOE Model CRADA if the total terms of the Short Form CRADA are not agreeable. - b) The dollar value of the entire project (including amendments) does not exceed \$500,000.
+- A. The Participant should be clearly advised that this CRADA must be adopted in its entirety, as written, by both/all parties and, at the same time, advised of the alternative to use the DOE Model CRADA if the total terms of the Short Form CRADA are not agreeable. - B. The dollar value of the entire project (including amendments) does not exceed \$500,000.
 This dollar value may be periodically adjusted by the HQ Office of Procurement Policy (MA).

-The Short Form CRADA package will be subject to the same process used for DOE Model CRADA package review and approval at the local DOE Field Offices.
+The Short Form CRADA package will be subject to the same process used for DOE Model CRADA package review and approval at the cognizant DOE field element.